 - Build a network for life through connections to your student peers, Law School alumni, mentors and university staff.

-The Melbourne JD is taught over six semesters under the standard three-year structure, with options for flexible study (subject to approval by the Law School).
+The Melbourne JD is taught over six semesters under the standard three-year structure, with options for flexible study.
 The curriculum is designed specifically for graduate students, with opportunities to study new and emerging areas of law in a range of specialised topics.
 The JD comprises 24 subjects, of which 16 are compulsory.

 Melbourne Law Masters

 The Melbourne Law Masters is a graduate law program of the highest quality that is available for both law and selected non-law graduates.